 - Be an Angel.
 Around the holidays, find a family in need.
 You can help put food on the table for the holiday and even help with gifts or basic necessities for their children.

-You can also find out another 50 acts of kindness by checking out our other blog here.
+You can also find out another 50 acts of kindness for additional ideas.
 These 50 acts are even categorized by personality type to help you find an act of kindness that will best fit you.
 So go out there and be the reason why someone smiles today!